South West England Field Target Association

 Last entry into any competition will be accepted at 12.00 noon.
 Scorecards must be submitted back to the organisers by 3.30pm to be considered valid for the day’s competition.
 Any cards submitted after that time will be classed as not handed in.

-Event organisers (clubs or region) are expected to and will provide range officers (R.O.’s) & a CHIEF MARSHALL to ensure safe and efficient running of the event.
-The R.O’s should be clearly identifiable by the use of armbands or high-visibility vests.
+Event organisers (clubs or region) are expected to provide range officers (ROs) to ensure safe and efficient running of the event.
+The ROs should be clearly identifiable by the use of armbands or high-visibility vests.

-R.O.’s shall ensure that rules are observed and shall have absolute discretion in attending to any matter not specifically encompassed by these rules (or the guidance notes).
+ROs shall have absolute discretion in attending to any matter not specifically encompassed by these rules and guidance notes.